-This organization, established by the Royal Thai Government to manufacture medicines in the government's name, is exempted from registration and GMP requirements and has rights to an exclusive position in supplying government hospitals with products on the NLED.
+This organization, established by the Royal Thai Government to manufacture medicines in the Government's name, is exempted from registration and Good Manufacturing Practice requirements and has rights to an exclusive position in supplying government hospitals with products on the National List of Essential Drugs.
 PhRMA believes this also is in contravention of WTO principles regarding national treatment.
-The GPO may with impunity manufacture any product, even those still under SMP protection.
+The GPO may with impunity manufacture any product, event those still under SMP protection.
 It is hoped that the new Drug Act will end this practice.

-PhRMA is currently studying methodology for estimating damages caused by the aforementioned trade barriers in Thailand.
-As a provisional estimate, on the basis of Thai sales data and from estimates based on the size and buying power of the Thai population, PhRMA estimates that the losses its companies are facing are in the area of approximately US\$30 million.
+From Thai-based sales data and from estimates based on the size and buying power of the Thai population, PhRMA estimates that the potential market for its companies could be US\$70 million, if the aforementioned barriers were removed.